BP plc

 BPEquityAI Summary

-BP plc (BP) is in a mixed position
+BP plc (BP) is showing an interesting setup

 Market Positioning